isolab-gg/isolab.gg/docs/research/ETH2.md

+Author: John Whitton

-# Ethereum 2.0 Support
+# Engineering review of Ethereum 2.0 Support by NEAR Rainbow Bridge

 This document reviews the Ethereum 2.0 specifications including Light Client specifications.
-It does a detailed review of the NEAR Rainbow Bridge implementation and also includes references to Harmony's design to support Mountain Merkle Ranges.
+It provides a detailed review of the NEAR Rainbow Bridge implementation.

-Key differences in supporting Ethereum 2.0 (Proof of Stake) vs Proof of Work involves removing the ETHHASH logic and SPV client and potentially replacing with MMR trees per epoch and checkpoints similar to Harmony Light Client on Ethereum.
+Key differences in supporting Ethereum 2.0 (Proof of Stake) vs Proof of Work involves removing the ETHHASH logic and SPV client.

 ## Table of Contents
 - [Ethereum 2.0 Support](#ethereum-20-support)